jeremiahsnapp/dev-lxc-platform/README.md

 This makes it easy to use tools such as rsync or Filezilla to transfer files from your workstation directly to the root user's home directory.

-## Web browser access

-Web browser access to containers running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with DynamicForward enabled.

-Web browser access to mitmproxy running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with LocalForward enabled.
+## Accessing the containers using a web proxy

+Systems that are external to the dev-lxc-platform, such as your workstation, must use a web proxy to access the containers running inside the dev-lxc-platform instance.

+The dev-lxc-platform runs an instance of tinyproxy on port 8888 to make it easy to access the containers' web ports.

+The dev-lxc-platform also has mitmproxy installed which is a fantastic web proxy console tool which you can choose to send web traffic through to troubleshoot a problem or just simply explore the traffic.
+You must start mitmproxy when you want to use it.
+When it's running it listens on port 8080.

-Append the following contents to your workstation's SSH config file, `~/.ssh/config` or `C:\Users\USERNAME\.ssh\config`, so the `kitchen login` command will automatically enable DynamicForward and LocalForward in the SSH connection.
+If you are running your dev-lxc-platform instance in EC2 you might not have direct network access to dev-lxc-platform's port 8888 or port 8080.
+In that case, you can append the following contents to your system's SSH config file, `~/.ssh/config` or `C:\Users\USERNAME\.ssh\config`, so the `kitchen login` command will automatically forward your system's port 8888 and port 8080 to port 8888 and port 8080 in the dev-lxc-platform instance.

 ```
 # for dev-lxc-platform Vagrant and EC2 instances
 Host 127.0.0.1 *.amazonaws.com
-  # DynamicForward for proxying web browser traffic to dev-lxc servers
+  # LocalForward for proxying web traffic to tinyproxy running in the dev-lxc-platform instance
-  DynamicForward 1080
+  LocalForward 127.0.0.1:8888 127.0.0.1:8888
-  # LocalForward for proxying web browser traffic to mitmproxy running in the dev-lxc-platform instance
+  # LocalForward for proxying web traffic to mitmproxy running in the dev-lxc-platform instance
   LocalForward 127.0.0.1:8080 127.0.0.1:8080
 ```

-Configure the web browser to use "127.0.0.1 1080" for SOCKS v5 proxy and "Proxy DNS when using SOCKS5 proxy" when you want to browse directly to dev-lxc containers.

-Configure the web browser to use "127.0.0.1 8080" for HTTP and HTTPS proxies when you want the browser requests to go through mitmproxy running inside the dev-lxc-platform instance.
+Then you can configure your system's web browser or command line tools to use either of the following for HTTP and HTTPS proxies so they can access dev-lxc containers' web ports.

+tinyproxy: `127.0.0.1:8888`

+mitmproxy: `127.0.0.1:8080`

-Be aware that logging out of the SSH session will appear to hang as long as the web browser session is still running.
+Be aware that logging out of the SSH session will appear to hang as long as the web browser or command line tool has a proxied session running.

 ## Login to the dev-lxc-platform instance